dastarruer/remote-repo-name/docs/README.md

 # Project Overview
 A program that exports a satellite image to a 3D model (although technically it does not have to be a satellite image).

+This was made for my Social Studies project because I needed a 3D model of the Gaza strip, but I might need it later so here are some instructions for future me.
 ## How to use

 ### Download satellite imagery